kruize/autotune-results/Renaissance/Readme.md

  After the results are generated use the featurizer.py to turn the data into a csv format and the model.py to perform Accuracy testing of ML Algorithms on the csv file

- To further understand the flow of the project,refer the presentation present on this repository.
+ To further understand the flow of the project,refer the presentation present on this repository..

  `